petermezei/slamby-developers/src/DevelopersSite/wwwroot/documents/API/v1.0.0-sprint/service.md

 ### Deactivate Classifier Service

-When a service is not needed for continous usage you can deactivate it.
+When a service is not needed for continuous usage you can deactivate it.
 After deactivating a service, all the settings and files remain, but they are not using any resources (memory, cores).
 You can store your deactivated services and activate them anytime.

 *Example REQUEST*
 > [POST /api/Services/Classifier/`GUID or Alias`/Deactivate](#operation--api-Services-Classifier-Deactivate-post)